-UXD: Research Methods introduces students to the practical research methodologies and evaluation tools used in the user-centered design process to influence the user experience of a digital product.
+What makes a great user experience?
+How can you design experiences that work well, are easy to use and people want to use?
+UXD: Research Methods aims to empower students with applied research skills for lovable products and services.
 The course presents a theoretical and practical overview of key research methods to discover, describe and visualise experiences in services and products.
-Through in-depth exercises, students apply and practice new principles and techniques in a practical environment
+Through in-depth exercises, students apply and practice new principles and techniques in a practical environment in order to synthesise and deliver research insights in collaborative development environments.